senior-design-financial-engine/search-engine/ARCHITECTURE.md

 └── environment
 ```

-These parameters are fetched using the `get-parameters-by-path` API call with fallback to individual parameter retrieval.
+These parameters are fetched using a robust retrieval strategy:
+1. First attempt: `get-parameters-by-path` API call to fetch all parameters at once
+2. Fallback: Individual parameter retrieval with exponential backoff retry
+3. Default values: If parameter retrieval fails, predefined defaults are used

+## Auto Scaling Group Lifecycle Management

+The application implements lifecycle hooks for graceful handling of EC2 instance events:

+1. **Instance Launch**:
+   - Registers with load balancer
+   - Verifies application deployment
+   - Starts the application service

+2. **Instance Termination**:
+   - Gracefully stops the application service
+   - Performs cleanup operations
+   - Signals completion to Auto Scaling Group

+This ensures zero-downtime deployments and proper application lifecycle management.

 ## Microservices Diagram
 ```mermaid